Flexible delivery models

 Here’s an overview of our 4 main service delivery models.
 We can transition from one model to another over time.
 For example, we can start with direct delivery and then train local practitioners to take on local delivery through our partnership model:

 - Direct delivery – you commission HENRY to deliver the service elements that suit your needs, we provide all the staffing and manage the service in its entirety, reporting to you on agreed KPIs

 Advantages of this model: straightforward arrangement.
 You pay us, we deliver specified services to agreed outcomes

-- Training, licensing & remote support – we train local staff and/or volunteers selected by you to deliver HENRY family support services locally under a licence arrangement, as part of which HENRY provides plenty of support to get started, as well as ongoing support and supervision sessions to ensure programme fidelity and high quality delivery
+- Partnership model – we train local practitioners (and potentially volunteers) selected by you to deliver HENRY family support services locally.
+Through an annual Partnership & Support Fee, HENRY provides plenty of hep to get started, as well as ongoing guidance to help ensure successful implementation and high quality delivery

 Advantages of this model: highly locally embedded, offering greater sustainability